chumvan/chumvan.github.io/content/post/evolutionOverRevolution/index.md

 title: "Evolution over Revolution"
 date: 2023-03-01T21:15:16+02:00
 draft: false
+image: cover.jpg
 categories:
-    - post
+    - "post"
 tags:
-    - AI
+    - "AI"
-    - thought
+    - "thought"
 ---

 >   The main reason for this post is that